 How to Fundraise $40,000 for Your Fraternity – The Fraternity Leader – How to Make Your Fraternity the Best on Campus

-The bigger issue you have is why are you out of money with two months of the semester to go?
+The bigger issue you have is why are you out of money with two months od semester to go?
 That you don’t know why is a pretty severe issue.
-Here are questions I’d want to know if I were you:
+You’d be amazed at how beneficial incorporating a simple monthly budget template can be.
+Ultimately though, these are questions I’d want to know if I were you:

 1 – Where did the money go?